Detailed content of our market study

 Non-exhaustive list.

-Thedecree of April *, **** concerning the labeling of beef, where must appear in particular the country of birth of the animal, the country of breeding and the country of slaughter, the information on the food chain must also be indicated.the decree of April *, **** concerning the labeling of beef, where the country of birth of the animal, the country of breeding and the country of slaughter must be indicated, the information on the food chain must also be available at any time of the routing of the meat because these sanitary data can be checked by veterinary services,
+The decree of April *, **** concerning the labeling of beef, in which the country of birth of the animal, the country of rearing and the country of slaughter must be indicated.food chain information must also be available at all stages of the meat's journey, as these health data can be verified by veterinary services,

-There are French and European norms that allow for the awarding of labels to meats, a guarantee of quality and compliance with regulations.
-Among the most popular labels, we have AOC, ...
+French and European standards allow meat to be awarded labels, a guarantee of quality and compliance with regulations.
+Among the most popular labels are AOC, AOP, IGP, Viande Bovine Française, Label Rouge, AFNOR...

 5.2 Regulations governing ritual slaughter

-Then,Regulation ****/****, in force since January ****, has strengthened the framework concerning the protection of animals in slaughterhouses.
-For example, concerning the operating procedures that must be "standardized, to ensure that operators take into account the obligation to protect slaughtered animals.
-Controls of the good loss of consciousness of the animals are notably systematized before proceeding to the subsequent stages of the slaughter" and concerning the training of the personnel with new obligations of training and the designation of a person in charge of the animal protection (***) within each establishment.
+Secondly,Regulation ****/****, in force since January ****, has strengthened the framework for animal protection in slaughterhouses.
+For example, operating procedures must be "standardized, to ensure that operators take into account the obligation to protect slaughtered animals.
+In particular, checks to ensure that animals are unconscious are systematically carried out before proceeding to the subsequent stages of slaughter", and with regard to staff training, with new training obligations and the appointment of an animal protection officer (***) within each establishment.

-In addition, it is the departmental directorates in charge of population protection(***) that control the proper consideration of the specific requirements that apply to ritual slaughter ...
+In addition, the departmental directorates in charge of population protection(***) monitor compliance with the specific requirements that apply to ritual slaughter without stunning

 5.3 Kosher certification regulations

-In France, as far as kosher meat is concerned, the sacrificers are authorized bythe Chief Rabbinate of France, itself approved by the Ministry of Agriculture.
+In France, for kosher meat, sacrificers are authorized bythe Grand Rabbinat de France, itself approved by the Ministry of Agriculture.

-For its part, the Consistory, the authority of Jewish communities in France, is recognized by the Ministry of the Interior and publishes a list of controlled products by category and affixes its label: the KBDP (***).
+For its part, the Consistoire, the authority for Jewish communities in France, is recognized by the Ministry of the Interior and publishes a list of controlled products by category, along with its own label: KBDP (***).

-The Consistory claims to "put in place a whole system of controls: ritual slaughter, verification of products, monitoring of butchers, bakeries, grocery stores, caterers ... to ensure a Kashrut (***) irreproachable to all the faithful."
+The Consistoire claims to "implement a whole system of controls: ritual slaughtering, product verification, monitoring of butchers, pastry shops, grocery stores, caterers... in order to guarantee irreproachable Kacherout (***) to all the faithful."

 However, other certification bodies exist, such as Certif IK and the European Kosher Certification Board.
-The latter offers * terms to define the product:
+The latter proposes * terms to define the product:

-kacherparvé = neutral (***) - Kosher halavi = dairy product - Kacher lepessah = for the Jewish Passover - Kacher meat = meat product
+kacher parvé = neutral (***) - Kacher halavi = dairy product - Kacher lepessah = for Passover - Kacher meat = meat product

-Other certifications, issued by other rabbinates, have an international reputation and are therefore often present on products of foreign origin.
-This is for example the case of the recognized certifications of the Orthodox Union, American rabbinate of Brooklyn, and of the Organised Kashrus Labotories, American rabbinate also of Brooklyn.
-These certifications are sometimes present in France on products of foreign origin, and can also allow French ...
+Other certifications, issued by other rabbinates, have an international reputation and are therefore often found on products of foreign origin.
+This is the case, for example, with the recognized certifications of the Orthodox Union, an American rabbinate based in Brooklyn, and the Organised Kashrus Labotories, also an American rabbinate based in Brooklyn.
+These certifications are sometimes present in France on products of foreign origin, and can also enable French producers to sell their ...

 6. Segmentation